 When buying meats, look for cuts that are as nutrient-rich and fresh as possible.
 That might mean buying organic, or local, or just working with a trusted butcher.

 Avoid any added ingredients like sugars, nitrates or sulfites.
-Processed meats like bacon should be avoided (36), and try to stick to healthier, white meats as much as possible.
+Processed meats like bacon, ham, and turkey slices should be avoided (36).
+Try to stick to healthier, white meats as much as possible.

 Eggs are an excellent food to incorporate into your Candida diet.
 They are one of the best, most nutritious sources of protein you can find.
 Look for organic and free-range eggs, as they tend to be more nutritious.